Vamsicse/DailyCodingProblemSolutions/README.md

 You are given an array of arrays of integers, where each array corresponds to a row in a triangle of numbers.

+WAP to return the weight of the minimum weight path.

 For example, [[1], [2, 3], [1, 5, 1]] represents the triangle:

 ```